-- 1. Final oral examination in defense of the dissertation - 2.
+- Academic Programs Coordinator. - 2.
 Submission of dissertation to the Graduate School - 3.
 Registration in at least 1 credit of HST 999 during the semester in which the student defends the dissertation.
-If the student plans on defending during a semester in which she/he is not a GA, or during the summer semester, it is up to the student to cover the cost of that credit.
+If the student plans on defending during a semester in which she/he/they are not a GA, or during the summer semester, it is up to the student to cover the cost of that credit.